RHInception/re-docs/components/recore.rst

 LOGFILE            str    None               File name for the application level log.
 Include the full path to write the log somewhere else
 LOGLEVEL           str    None               Logging threshold, default: ``INFO``.
 Acceptable values: ``DEBUG``, ``INFO``, ``WARN``, ``ERROR``, ``CRITICAL``
-RELEASE_LOG_DIR    str    None               Directory for per-release logging (default: ``None``) MQ                 dict   None               Where all of the MQ connection settings are SERVER             str    MQ                 Hostname or IP of the server NAME               str    MQ                 Username to connect with
+RELEASE_LOG_DIR    str    None               Directory for per-release logging (default: ``None``) TRIGGERS           str    None               Path to a trigger step definition file MQ                 dict   None               Where all of the MQ connection settings are SERVER             str    MQ                 Hostname or IP of the server NAME               str    MQ                 Username to connect with